 3 – Coors Field

 Coors Field is located in Denver, Colorado.
-The third biggest baseball stadium in the US is home of the Colorado Rockies.
-Coors Field was actually supposed to be constructed with a smaller capacity of 43,800, but Rockies attendances in their last season at Mile High Stadium saw capacity increased to 49,469.
+The third biggest baseball stadium in the US is home to the Colorado Rockies.
+Coors Field was actually supposed to be constructed with a smaller capacity of 43,800, but the Rockies’ attendance in their last season at Mile High Stadium saw the capacity increase to 49,469.

 Did You Know?
 Coors Field was the first major league park to boast an underground heating system.

 Yankee Stadium is located in New York City, New York.
 The New York Yankees play their home games here, with the stadium able to hold up to 52,325 fans.
 It is the second biggest baseball stadium in the United States.
 The stadium was built in 2009, replacing the original Yankee Stadium, which is now a public park called Heritage Field.

 New York City FC of Major League Soccer also play their home games at the stadium.

 Did You Know?
 Yankee Stadium is the most expensive baseball stadium ever constructed, costing a massive $2.3billion!

 1 – Dodgers Stadium